Original Medicare Part A Overview: Coverage & Premium

 - At 150 days and over, you will be responsible for all costs that you have accumulated.

-For any of your skilled nursing facility stays, Medicare Part A covers the first 20 days.
+For any of your skilled nursing facility stays, it covers the first 20 days.
 There is a daily copay in 2021 in days 21 through 100 of $185.50.
 Fortunately for you, both Medigap policies and Medicare Part C, which is Medicare Advantage, will help cover these costs.
-Either type of plan you have will significantly lower your financial cost when it comes to your healthcare.
+Either type of plan you have will significantly lower your financial cost when it comes to your healthcare

 Your healthcare is essential for continued well-being and your quality of life.
 While no one likes the idea of planning for the future, it’s necessary to take some time and do what’s essential to make your transition into your golden years as smooth as possible.
 Learning everything you can about your Medicare, in particular, Part A. This will help you make the appropriate decisions on whether or not you need to consider Part C or seek another type of supplemental insurance to cover any additional expense you may accrue.